FloWide/lolan-m/README.md

 #### __bit10-11__:  Dest addressing mode

-Set to 01 for LoLaN
+Set to 01 for direct packet
+Set to 11 for routable packet

 #### __bit12-13__:  Frame version